Daniel Garibay

-Daniel Garibay (born February 14, 1973) is a retired Major League Baseball player from Mexico who played pitcher in 2000; he played for the Chicago Cubs.
+Daniel Garibay (born February 14, 1973) is a Mexican former Major League Baseball player from who played pitcher in 2000; he played for the Chicago Cubs.
 Garibay was 27 when he made his MLB debut for the Cubs.
 He pitched as both a starter and relief pitcher.
-He compiled a 6.03 ERA in 74.2 IP.
+He compiled a 6.03 earned run average in 74.2 innings pitched.